 Brochures don’t have to be just a mere container for your company’s best offers.
 You can do more — it is one of the most versatile offline marketing materials after all — even with a simple trifold.

-A brochure can tell your brand story in a way a flyer or a poster can’t: you can have an impressive introduction on the cover, a powerful body of products or services, and a compelling closing call-to-action that drives impact.
+A brochure can tell your brand story in a way a flyer or a poster may not always be able to: you can have an impressive introduction on the cover, a powerful body of products or services, and a compelling closing call-to-action that drives impact.

-These design proves that your brochure doesn’t have to be several pages long.
+These creative brochure designs prove they don't have to be several pages long.
 It can just be a back-to-back page, segmented in a trifold.
-Click on any of the designs labeled edit this design in Canva to get started.
+Click on any of the designs labeled Edit this design in Canva to get started.
 After going through this article, you can move on to distribution with some peace of mind.
 Good luck!